How to Organise an Easter Egg Hunt

 The Easter egg hunt

-You will have to adapt the clues to your environment and put suitable limits on the game to ensure safety of the children, and of your garden and house!
+You will have to adapt the clues to your environment and put suitable limits on the game to ensure safety of your children, and of your garden and house!

 Easter eggs hunt vital preparation